Five potential problems if you decide not to get a property survey

 By having a comprehensive inspection undertaken by a qualified expert, you may be alerted to any number of serious or costly defects that are not immediately obvious.
-When these kinds of issues are left unattended to, they not only incur significant expenditure later down the line, but also pose a tangible danger to any future occupants.
-It’s in your best interests to instruct a surveyor to identify these shortcomings early and deal with them accordingly.
+When these kinds of issues are left unattended, they not only incur significant expenditure later down the line, but also pose a tangible danger to any future occupants.
+It’s in your best interests to instruct a surveyor to identify these shortcomings early, and deal with them accordingly.

 5. No peace of mind

 As we previously mentioned, buying or selling a home is undoubtedly one of the biggest decisions a person will ever make.
 That’s why, when you request a property survey, you can rest assured that the independent evaluation will guarantee that you’re making a confident and informed judgement, based on the advice of a qualified professional.
 Not to mention the possibility of saving a homebuyer thousands of pounds in costs, through the potential to renegotiate the selling price based on issues that may be identified in the report.